pieterjm/JukeboxBot/texts.md

     click_the_button_to_authorize = "Clicking this button will take you to Spotify where you must grant the bot the authorisation to control the player."

     global add_command_help
-    add_command_help = "Use the /add <track info> command to search for music and add them to the playlist.
-Replace <track info> with the name of the artist and the title of the music.
+    add_command_help = "Type /faq for more info.
+Use the /add (track info) command to search for music and add them to the playlist.
+Replace (track info) with the name of the artist and the title of the music.
 Please beware, some music may not be listed.
 If at first you don't find what you are looking for, cancel and try again.
 Here is an example: /add Pink Floyd Money